shaan24k/Alexa/README.md

-# Alexa
+# VirtualAssistantAlexa

-Recognize your voice and convert into text
+Creating a virtual assistant using python and python speech recognition